We all used to think fat was evil.

 There’s plenty of examples:

 We see it with people going low-carb.
-Low-carb diets are a great move for lots of people, especially if they have an underlying metabolic derangement (say they’re pre-diabetic) or are significantly overweight and likely (but not necessarily) both insulin and leptin resistant.
+Low-carb diets are a potentially great move for many people, especially if they have an underlying metabolic derangement (say they’re pre-diabetic) or are significantly overweight and likely (but not necessarily) both insulin and leptin resistant.

 However, just because it reducing carbohydrate load is a beneficial, it doesn’t mean the lower the better.
 Very low-carb diets can work great in certain situations but they’re not for all the time and certainly not for everyone.